The Face Shop Rice Water Bright Cleansing Foam Review

 According to The Face Shop website "this gently cleansing foam offers your skin a clear and even complexion.
 Enriched with a natural rice water solution with brightening properties, it cleanses skin without irritation, thanks to its creamy texture."
 Sounds like a good time to me.
 It's also cheap- ridiculously so.

 It comes in a pretty massive 150ml squeezable bottle in a beautiful shade of pink.
 The liquid itself is a pearlescent cream that works itself into a foam with a little bit of water.
 The cream is beautiful, it is so sparkly and rich- the best part is how it feels on your skin.
 It is very soft and creamy, making it ideal for sensitive skin types.
 It rinses off very easily, but in my opinion it starts to smell after a rubbing it into your pores for while.
+I'm not gonna lie, there isn't anything special about this cleanser.

 - I would recommend this foaming cleanser to oily skin types.
 It is a good balance of cleansing and retaining moisture for oily skin types.
 Whilst it does not dry out my skin, this particular cleanser might be a little too drying for the dry skin type.